Just a quick one today. I wanted to share with you a simple drill I did at last week’s goalie camp.

 Often in this scenario the initial shot isn’t the most dangerous thing, but rather the rebound created by the odd angle.

-I encourage goalies to try whatever post integration technique they feel comfortable with, and discussing the advantages and disadvantages of each.
+I encourage goalies to try whatever post integration technique they feel comfortable with, and discuss the advantages and disadvantages of each.

 The drill is super simple, but the benefits of knowing what to do with these types of shots are crucial.